List of Scream (film series) characters: Quinn Bailey

 Quinn Bailey is Tara's roommate, who also attends Blackmore University.
-Her father is Detective Wayne, who she reveals followed her to New York when she begun attending college, after the death of her brother prior.
+Her father is Detective Wayne, who she reveals followed her to New York when she began attending college, after the death of her brother prior.
 She is shown to be a sex-positive young woman who has numerous male partners over in her apartment.
-Quinn’s bedroom window looks directly opposite Danny Brackett’s apartment, where he witnesses Ghostface standing over her while she lies in bed on the phone oblivious to her surroundings.
+Quinn's bedroom window looks directly opposite Danny Brackett's apartment, where he witnesses Ghostface standing over her while she lies in bed on the phone oblivious to her surroundings.
 Danny tries to alert Quinn and eventually gets through to Sam, who is in the kitchen, when he sends video footage of Ghostface stabbing Quinn.
-The others in the apartment then gather in the living room where Quinn’s body is thrown through the door, showing her throat has also been slashed.
+The others in the apartment then gather in the living room where Quinn's body is thrown through the door, showing her throat has also been slashed.
 After Detective Wayne is revealed to be one of the three Ghostface killers, he also reveals that Quinn had faked her death and is in fact one of his accomplices, along with her brother Ethan.
-It is also revealed that Richie Kirsch was Quinn’s other brother and the family are now seeking revenge on Sam for killing him.
-During the finale at the Ghostface shrine, Quinn finds Sam above and watches as Tara stabs her brother Ethan below.
-Upset at watching her brother getting attacked, she is distracted long enough for Sam to grab a gun and shoot Quinn in the forehead, killing her instantly.
+It is also revealed that Richie Kirsch was Quinn's other brother and the family are now seeking revenge on Sam for killing him, with Quinn revealed to be the one who started the rumors that aimed to defame Sam online.
+During the finale at the Ghostface shrine, Quinn finds Sam above and gleefully prepares to kill her, only for Sam to let go of Tara and grab a gun, and Quinn becomes horrified as Tara stabs her brother Ethan below.
+Sam taunts Quinn that she has lost "another brother", provoking an enraged Quinn to desperately try to attack her, but Sam shoots Quinn in the forehead before she can even reach her, killing her instantly.